 The playground will be redesigned using community feedback and is proposed to include:

 Improvements to the playground will not include any new water or lighting features.
-Improvements to other areas of the park will be guided by community feedback and may include new seating, accessible pathways, adult fitness equipment, recreational facilities or a shade structure.
+Improvements to other areas of the park will be guided by community feedback and may include new seating, accessible pathways and adult fitness equipment.